Practices

 ARTIMI GARSAI

-Karolina and Tadas are intuitive musicians, certified sound therapy practitioners, and founders of the personal development studio „Artimi Garsai“.
-Their work was born from the desire to share sound as a healing, inspiring, and unifying experience. „Artimi Garsai“ invites participants on diverse sound journeys – from individual sound therapy sessions to large community events, gong concerts, ecstatic dances, women’s circles, and personal development camps.
+Karolina and Tadas are intuitive musicians, certified sound therapy practitioners, and founders of the self-development studio “Artimi Garsai” (Close Sounds).
+Their work was born from a desire to share sound as a healing, inspiring, and unifying experience.

-Karolina and Tadas perceive sound not just as music, but as a living vibration that touches the physical, emotional, and spiritual levels of a person.
-Their improvised sound journeys, combining drums, cello, voice, and many other therapeutic instruments, create a space for renewal, inspiration, authenticity, and the coming together of hearts.
+Karolina and Tadas perceive sound not merely as music, but as a living vibration that touches a person on physical, emotional, and spiritual levels.
+Their improvised sound journeys, combining drums, cello, voice, and other therapeutic instruments, become a space for renewal and connection.

 ARTIMI GARSAI

-Karolina and Tadas are intuitive musicians, certified sound therapy practitioners, and founders of the personal development studio „Artimi Garsai“.
-Their work was born from the desire to share sound as a healing, inspiring, and unifying experience. „Artimi Garsai“ invites participants on diverse sound journeys – from individual sound therapy sessions to large community events, gong concerts, ecstatic dances, women’s circles, and personal development camps.
+Karolina and Tadas are intuitive musicians, certified sound therapy practitioners, and founders of the self-development studio “Artimi Garsai” (Close Sounds).
+Their work was born from a desire to share sound as a healing, inspiring, and unifying experience.

-Karolina and Tadas perceive sound not just as music, but as a living vibration that touches the physical, emotional, and spiritual levels of a person.
-Their improvised sound journeys, combining drums, cello, voice, and many other therapeutic instruments, create a space for renewal, inspiration, authenticity, and the coming together of hearts.
+Karolina and Tadas perceive sound not merely as music, but as a living vibration that touches a person on physical, emotional, and spiritual levels.
+Their improvised sound journeys, combining drums, cello, voice, and other therapeutic instruments, become a space for renewal and connection.

 BUGNINOM